-2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+- 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.

-3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+No. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of fill material.

-4) Will the proposal require surface water withdrawals or diversions?
+- 4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known.

-5) Does the proposal lie within a 100-year floodplain?
+None. - 5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.

-6) Does the proposal involve any discharges of waste materials to surface waters?
+No, based on the FEMA Flood 53553 0015 E - 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.
+None.

-- b.
-Ground Water: [help] - 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
+b.
+Ground Water: [help]

+1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
 Give general description, purpose, and approximate quantities if known.

 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.
+None.

 - c.
-Water runoff (including stormwater): - 1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

-Stormwater runoff will be retained on site and infiltrated into the ground.

-- 2) Could waste materials enter ground or surface waters?
-If so, generally describe. - Stormwater runoff can contain sediments, oils, and metals.
-The stormwater collection system will be designed in accordance with the Stormwater management manual for Eastern Washington. - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+2) Could waste e materials ente er ground oi surface waters?
+If so, generally describe.
+No.

+3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.